18342860904/haonan-wang628.github.io/_pages/about.md

 ---
 permalink: /
 title: "Haonan Wang's personal website"
-excerpt: "About me and thanks for watching my personal website, welcome to visit!
+excerpt: "About me and thanks for watching my personal website, welcome to visit!"
 author_profile: true
 redirect_from:
   - /about/